 Mount Sterling is a somewhat small city located in the state of Kentucky.
 With a population of 7,208 people and four constituent neighborhoods, Mount Sterling is the 65th largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Mount Sterling is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Mount Sterling isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mount Sterling are a mix of both white- and blue-collar jobs.
 Overall, Mount Sterling is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Mount Sterling who work in office and administrative support (11.27%), sales jobs (10.07%), and teaching (8.71%).
+There are especially a lot of people living in Mount Sterling who work in teaching (10.49%), food service (10.30%), and office and administrative support (10.18%).

 The most common language spoken in Mount Sterling is English.
 Other important languages spoken here include Spanish and West Germanic languages.